byteball/aa-channels-lib/README.md

 - Encrypted chat: virtually no setup but has some latency, is not adapted for consequent volume of data and is hub-dependent.
 - HTTPS: a party that wants to receive payment has to setup an Nginx proxy but the communication is direct, very fast and the application can be infinitely scalable (see High Availability node)

 The communication can be external, all you need is a mean to transfer a payment package in JSON.
-The payment package is obtained with `getPaymentPackage` function and can be verified by receveir with `verifyPaymentPackage`.
+The payment package is obtained with `createPaymentPackage` function and can be verified by receveir with `verifyPaymentPackage`.

 ## Basic example
 One peer initiates the creation with: